airbytehq/airbyte/README.md

 Now visit [http://localhost:8000](http://localhost:8000)

-### Tutorial

-Try loading data from a sample Postgres database into another database using Airbyte, all on your computer with this [step-by-step guide](docs/getting-started-tutorial.md).
+Here is a [step-by-step guide](docs/getting-started-tutorial.md) showing you how to load data from a sample Postgres database into another database using Airbyte, all on your computer.

 ## Features